 Why are we doing this research?

-Cincinnati Children’s is conducting a research study, sometimes known as a clinical trial or clinical study, to learn if receiving a special language intervention that uses iPads will improve language in children who have hearing loss.
+Cincinnati Children’s is conducting a research study, sometimes known as a clinical trial or clinical study, to learn if receiving a special language intervention that uses iPads will improve spoken language in children who are deaf/hard of hearing.

 What will happen in the study?

 The study includes a study visit with a language and cognitive evaluations.
 Children will be randomized to receive either an intervention that uses an iPad or their usual therapy.
 The study includes up to 2 more visits with a language evaluation.